 mobilePhone has a data type of “Phone number”.
 You can select each of these fields to expand them and see the additional fields included in the data type.

 The “Loyalty Members” schema is meant to capture data related to the members of a loyalty program, so it will require some specific loyalty-related fields.
-There are no standard mixins available that contain the necessary fields, therefore you will need to define a new mixin.

 Select the plus (+) icon next to “Loyalty Members” to create a new node in the structure.
 This node (called